multiversx/mx-sdk-dapp-core/README.md

 #### Creating a custom provider

-If you need to create a custom signing provider make sure to extend the `IProvider` interface and implement all required methods (see example [here](https://github.com/multiversx/mx-template-dapp/tree/main/src/provider)).
+If you need to create a custom signing provider, make sure to extend the `IProvider` interface and implement all required methods (see example [here](https://github.com/multiversx/mx-template-dapp/tree/main/src/provider)).
 Next step would be to include it in the `customProviders` array in the `initApp` method or add it to the [window object](https://github.com/multiversx/mx-template-dapp/tree/main/src/initConfig).
 Last step is to login using the custom provider.

 ```typescript
 export { ProviderTypeEnum } from '@multiversx/sdk-dapp-core/out/core/providers/types/providerFactory.types';